 This is probably the biggest reason to be well networked within your current firm.
 It’s not an external client who will give you your first big break to establish yourself within a niche.
 It will be a member of your current firm, someone that has got to know and trust you and see what you are doing.
 It is this niche and specialism which will be the trigger for you to build up a profitable client portfolio of your own.
 If you think that the networks of the senior professionals within your firm, they are exponentially bigger than your own network.
 Whilst you have the non-trivial matters of chargeable time targets to hit, your partners whose role it is to bring in work, will probably be your first provider of referrals for your own specialism or niche.

 6. It gets you more opportunities to promote yourself

-Promoting yourself takes many forms, but speaking and writing is still two of the best ways to promote you and what you do.
-It is likely that your first speaking and writing opportunities will not come directly to you, but via a suggestion of a partner in your firm.
-Do your partners know what speaking and writing opportunities to suggest you for?
+Promoting yourself takes many forms, but speaking and writing are still two of the best ways to promote yourself and what you do.
+It is likely that your first speaking and writing opportunities will not come directly to you but via a suggestion from a partner in your firm.
+Do your partners know what speaking and writing opportunities to suggest for you?